childtheme/codesupple/README.md

 1. Download and install the **Polylang Text Widget** plugin.
 2. Go to **Settings > Polylang Text Widget** in your WordPress dashboard to configure content for each language.
-3. Add the widget to any sidebar via **Appearance > Widgets** and select the language for each version of the widget.
+3. Add the Polylang widget to any sidebar via **Appearance > Widgets** and select the language for each version of the widget.

 ## How It Works